 30. Disneyland Park and California Adventure

 The one-day trip from Los Angeles that is a must is Disneyland – the Happiest Place on Earth.
-It is in Los Angeles’s backyard and we locals love to visit Sleeping Beauty’s Castle every chance we get.
+It is in Los Angeles’s backyard, and we locals love to visit Sleeping Beauty’s Castle every chance we get.

 Disneyland in Anaheim is different from the one in Florida.
-It’s smaller with fewer rides and attractions than Disney World.
+It’s smaller, with fewer rides and attractions than Disney World.
 So it is ideal for 1-2 days of fun.
 Who doesn’t love to visit Mickey and Minnie?
 Plus, it’s a great surprise for Disney lovers and children.

 Want to stay overnight at Disneyland?
 I recommend the Grand Floridian Hotel as it is connected to California Adventure.
-Easy to get through security in the morning and straight into the theme park.
+Easy to get through security in the morning and into the theme park.

-A few Disneyland tips:
+Here are a few Disneyland tips:

 You can check out my Disneyland Instagram highlights here.